Business Process Model Notation (BPMN) business process reengineering (BPR)

 Business process outsourcing market size

-Research firms predicted that the global business process outsourcing market will continue to grow through the coming decade.
+The widely known benefits of BPO explain why the global BPO market is consistently growing.
+Research firms predict that the market will continue to grow through the coming decade.

 The growth of the BPO market is driven by an increasing demand for outsourcing various business functions, like HR, customer services, data entry and other core competencies.

 • Cloud-based BPO offerings.
-BPO vendors are increasingly offering cloud-based services that save on cost when compared to traditional models.
-This model also offers benefits such as added flexibility, real-time data and reporting.
+BPO vendors are increasingly offering cloud-based services that save on cost when compared to traditional BPO models that relied on expensive, proprietary on-premises systems.
+The cloud model also offers benefits such as flexibility and elasticity to meet demand spikes, real-time reporting and access to advanced technologies like AI that can improve business productivity and efficiency.

 • Nearshoring operations becoming more popular.
-Technology such as video conferencing, AI-enabled tools and robotic process automation (RPA) is driving down costs, enabling vendors that nearshore business processes to become more cost-effective.
+Technologies, such as video conferencing, AI-enabled tools and robotic process automation (RPA) are driving down BPO costs, enabling vendors that nearshore business processes to offer more cost-effective services, almost on par with offshore vendors.

-Organizations are deploying RPA at increasing rates in an effort to boost efficiency and accuracy.
+Organizations are deploying RPA at increasing rates to boost efficiency and accuracy.
 Learn how RPA is adding AI to make it even more resilient and nimble.

 Dig Deeper on IT applications, infrastructure and operations